wfxiang08/tidb-tools/checker/README.md

 ## Incompatible problems

 We only check the following incompatible problems:

+- Unsupported create table syntax

+Not all options/constrains are supported by TiDB.

 - Unsupported charset

 TiDB Only support uft8, binary charset.

 - Foreign Key

 TiDB parse foreign key syntax but do not do the actual constrain checking.
 This will report a warning.

 ## License